amy-huang/pim_power/DOCS/README.md

 	* A new stats file containing just the relevant timestamps' data (# threads, # threads - 1) is created using `grep`.
 	* **`aggregate_stats.bash`** adds additional lines of statistics that total numbers of interest across all components of the same type; e.g., # of reads for all host memory controllers.
 	* **`gem5tomcpat/Gem5ToMcPAT.py`** is called with the *new stats file*, *the config.json file*, and *the host core XML file*.
 The XML file has *system configuration parameters* that stay the same between runs (like # cores), and *performance statistics parameters*.
 The values of these are set to names of corresponding gem5 stats.txt statistic names. **`gem5tomcpat/Gem5ToMcPAT.py`** then replaces those gem5 statistic names with the corresponding values from the new stats file in a new XML called `mcpat-out.xml`.
-	* **`mcpat`** is run with `mcpat-out.xml` as the input, and the resulting printout is saved to a file whose name ends with "cpu_power.txt".
+	* **`mcpat`** is run with `mcpat-out.xml` as a single argument, and the resulting printout is saved to a file whose name ends with "cpu_power.txt".
 This is the energy info for host cores and memory controllers.
 	* The above 2 bullet points are repeated for NDP cores and memory controllers. **`gem5tomcpat/Gem5ToMcPAT.py`** is called again, but now with the NDP core XML file. **`mcpat`** is run with the output.
 Printout is saved in a file whose name ends in "pim_power.txt".
 	* **`calculate_results.py`** is run with the stats file and newly created power files as arguments.
 This is where the memory energy and power are parsed from the stats file, and combined with the McPAT-created numbers into the final .tsv file.